jonthysell/Chordious/CHANGELIST.md

 ## master ##
 * Fixed issue #9, chord qualities with repeating notes now work as expected
 * Fixed issue #11, where Diagram Export overwrites files as they're made
+* Added context menus and double-click to edit on items in the Library, Quality/Scale Managers, and the Instrument Manager

 ## 1.9.15244.326 ##
 * Fixed issue #8, where the finders sometimes send the wrong quality/scale